The Physical Adaptations Underlying the Tardigrade’s Resistance to Extreme Environmental Conditions

 Nonetheless, TDP proteins might themselves denature at very high temperatures (more than 300 degrees Fahrenheit, or equally 148.9 degrees Celsius) since tardigrades cannot withstand these temperatures in the tun state (Mindy Weisberger & Alina Bradford, 2022).
 This points to a lesser ability of tardigrades to resist high temperatures compared to low temperatures.

-Tardigrades in Hot Conditions
+Tardigrades in hot conditions

 Though tardigrades can survive extreme cold temperatures, they are not as indestructible as believed when it comes to heat.
 According to a 2020 research study, water bears are fragile when exposed to elevated temperatures and wilt rapidly since their proteins can unfold and their enzymes can denature (Cartier, 2020).
 When their proteins dry out and unfold due to excessive heat, their cellular system shuts down, leading to irreversible damage (Malki, 2022).
 When considering that TDPs’ gel is the main mechanism responsible for tardigrades’ thermoresistance, it can readily be hypothesized that since these proteins are also subject to greater agitation due to heat, they are also more subject to denaturation in comparison with the exposure to cold temperatures, which would not hinder TDPs protective mechanism.